devkarim/udacity-storefront/README.md

 Check the project docs & data shapes from [here](https://github.com/devkarim/udacity-storefront/blob/main/REQUIREMENTS.md).

+## Technologies & Libraries Used

+- PostgreSQL as the database and express as the server.
+- dotenv - Retrieving env variables.
+- bcrypt - Hashing sensitive information.
+- jsonwebtoken - Generating and verifying authentication tokens.
+- jasmine - Testing the codebase.
+- db-migrate - Database migrations.

 ## See also

 - `yarn watch` - Watches for file changes and restarts project upon.